 A strong correlation exists between early reading and math proficiency and continued success in overall student performance in all subject area disciplines.
 There is much emphasis upon student accountability beginning in grade 3.
 Academic success in grades K, 1 and 2 is critical to a student's ability to meet the increased rigor of grades 3-5.
-Therefore, students must meet proficiency on the state adopted F.A.S.T.
-Reading & Math progress monitoring period 3 assessment.
-Students in grades K, 1, and 2 must score at or above the 40th percentile on FAST Reading and Math Assessment to demonstrate proficiency.
-Students in grades 3, 4, and 5 must score a level 3 or higher on the FAST ELA and Math Assessment to demonstrate proficiency.
+Therefore, the Stanford 10 Normed Reference Test National Percentile Rank in total Reading and total Math are two of the required promotion criteria for grades K, 1 and 2 (greater than or equal to 30th percentile).